Mistake #1. Not knowing the local market.

 Mistake #4.
 Not understanding a project’s risks.

 No real estate deal is foolproof.
 There are many things that can go wrong, from cost-overruns to leasing challenges, unexpected environmental issues and more.
 A qualified sponsor will be able to outline the project risks for prospective investors and then describe how they plan to mitigate those risks.
-An investor can then decide whether to move forward based upon their individual.
+An investor can then decide whether to move forward based upon their individual risk tolerance.

 Mistake #5.
 Not reading the offering documents carefully.